 We ran our own site through an AI visibility audit and didn't like what we found.
 Here's what changed and why the balance between AI-readable and brand storytelling is the real design problem nobody's talking about.

 The report wasn't subtle.
 Missing context.
 Thin content.
 Pages that were beautifully designed but gave AI nothing specific to hold onto.
-A hero section that described a feeling rather than a capability.
+A hero section that described only a feeling rather than a capability too.
 Service pages that could have applied to any agency in any country.

 AI doesn't experience your website the way a visitor does.
 It doesn't notice the photography, feel the weight of the typography, or register that your brand feels premium.
 It reads the underlying text, the headings, the content, the structure and it asks four questions: